(820 ILCS 130/9)

 If proceedings to review judicially the final determination of the

-public body or Department of Labor are not instituted as hereafter
+Department of Labor are not instituted as hereafter

 provided, such determination shall be final and binding.